WKG-Software-GmbH/wkg-base/docs/documentation.md

 The `Reflection` namespace provides easy access to common reflective operations, primarily for interacting with generic types.
 It contains the following classes:

+- `BackingFieldResolver` - Provides methods for resolving backing fields of properties.
+- `Bindings` - Provides common binding flags for use with reflection.
+- `ExpressionExtensions` - Provides extension methods for Expression trees.
+These extensions are heavily influenced by the internals of Entity Framework Core and are primarily used for reflective inspection of member access expressions in fluent configuration APIs.
+We moved these extensions to this library in order to provide a stable/reliable version of this internal EF Core API for use in our own libraries.
 - `TypeExtensions` - Provides extension methods for the `Type` class.
 Primarily used for enumerating generic type arguments or checking whether a type implements or extends a generic type with specific generic type arguments.
 - `TypeArray` - A factory class for creating `Type[]` arrays using the `TypeArray.Of<T1, T2, ...>()` method, which is more concise than the usual `new Type[] { typeof(T1), typeof(T2), ... }` syntax.
-- `Bindings` - Provides common binding flags for use with reflection.
-- `BackingFieldResolver` - Provides methods for resolving backing fields of properties.
 - `UnsafeReflection` - A factory class for creating concrete `MethodInfo` instances for the generic `Unsafe.As<...>()` methods.
 This is primarily used for dynamic code generation, such as IL-emission, or when building performance-oriented `Expression` trees.

 ### `Wkg.SyntacticSugar` Class